 Boston Conservatory is a leader in the field of music education for students with autism.
-In addition to being the first conservatory to offer specialized training programs in this area, it was also the first to launch a series of enrichment programs for community members on the autism spectrum and with other special needs.
+In addition to being the first conservatory to offer specialized educator training programs in this area, it was also the first to launch a series of arts education programs for community members on the autism spectrum and with other special needs.
 Through teaching in these programs, graduate students in the Music Education Department gain valuable hands-on experience.

 Note: This is a non-licensure program.